Overview

 will be returned to you.
 Make sure to store it securely, and new keys will need to be generated if lost.

-in the headers (in addition to the Authorization
+in the body (in addition to the Authorization

-header) of your API requests, and we’ll use that account’s credentials to make the call.
+header) of your send call API requests, and we’ll use that account’s credentials to make the call.

 For example: